rwieruch/blog_iamliesa_content/blog/stocking-healthy-kitchen-fats/index.md

 Another benefit of coconut oil is the lauric acid, a fatty acid that can improve cholesterol and kill pathogens and bacteria.

-**Ghee** is a type of fat mad by heating butter.
+**Ghee** is a type of fat made by heating butter.
 It is similar to clarified butter, meaning the milk solids like lactose, whey and casein have been removed.
 What’s left is just the fat.

 Ghees benefits range from building stronger bones to enhancing weight loss.
 It’s also said to improve digestion and relieve inflammation.